FAQs about Our Admission process,

 I am learning yoga at another place as well.
 But I want to experience Iyengar yoga.

-Even though in theory all yoga is one, in practice, there are very different objectives, methodologies and vocabulary.
+Even though in theory all yoga is one, in practice, there are very different objectives, methodologies and vocabulary, and end results.
 Straddling across traditions will not bring any real benefit, and will only serve to confuse you.
 Yoga is not to be done for the sake of ‘experience’.
 Don’t waste your time looking at other forms of yoga if your current practice is taking care of your physical, intellectual, and spiritual evolution.
 If you feel something missing, discuss with your teachers.

 I want to do more yoga – can I attend more than 2/3 classes in a week?
 Is 2/3 days in a week enough?